appium/appium-uiautomator2-driver/README.md

 Capability Name | Description
 --- | ---
-appium:adbPort | Number of the port where ADB is running. `5037` by default appium:remoteAdbHost | Address of the host where ADB is running (the value of `-H` ADB command line option).
+appium:adbPort | Number of the port on the host machine where ADB is running. `5037` by default appium:remoteAdbHost | Address of the host where ADB is running (the value of `-H` ADB command line option).
 Unset by default appium:adbExecTimeout | Maximum number of milliseconds to wait until single ADB command is executed. `20000` ms by default appium:clearDeviceLogsOnStart | If set to `true` then UiAutomator2 deletes all the existing logs in the device buffer before starting a new test